Why do I abandon myself in relationships?

 The cost accumulates slowly.
 When our inner signals are consistently overridden, our internal reference point starts to fade.
 We lose clarity around what we want.
 Boundaries get harder.
 A low-grade disconnection sets in.

 For some of us, it shows up as exhaustion or numbness.
-For others, it shows up in choices that don't reflect who we actually are.
+For others, it shows up as resentment toward a partner who may not even know they've been asking us to disappear.
+For others still, it shows up in choices that don't reflect who we actually are.

 At some point, many of us arrive at the same realization: I don't actually know myself anymore.

 We can recognize the pattern and still not know how to stop it.
-That's common.
+That's common and worth naming clearly.

 Self-abandonment loosens when the part of us that learned to override itself is met with understanding.
 That part existed to protect us.
-It stays until we learn to work with it, not around it.
+It learned that keeping connection meant adjusting ourselves.
+It stayed vigilant because it was trying to keep us safe.

 It starts with learning how to stay connected to ourselves again.